FelipeRuizGarcia/Learner/kubernetes/learn_kubernetes.md

 # K8

+### Topics

+DaemonSet:
+A DaemonSet ensures that a copy of a specific Pod runs on all / some nodes in the cluster.
+This is particularly useful for deploying backgroud task like monitoring agents, log collection daemons, or other system-level that need to run on every node.

 ### Video Courses

 https://youtu.be/X48VuDVv0do

 ### kubectl

 https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/#install-using-native-package-management

 Use moby instead of docker-ce

 ```
 # dnf install moby-engine

 ```

 ## Clusters

 ### Kind

 https://kind.sigs.k8s.io/
 <br>
 kind is a tool for running local Kubernetes clusters using Docker container “nodes”.